Here at Everything For Birds we have

 your cage give your bird enough stimulation?

-two best ways to give your bird stimulation are toy hooks &
+ways to give your bird stimulation are toy hooks and removable

 playtops.
 Avian